RupamDhar/Technicia/README.md

 # Technicia

-This project is a full-stack web application designed to streamline the process of booking slots for visiting our electronic appliance store, Technicia.
+Technicia is a full-stack web application designed to streamline the process of booking slots for visiting our electronic appliance store, Technicia.
 It allows customers to schedule their visits in advance, ensuring a smooth and efficient experience for both customers and staff.

 ## Features